1. General Provisions

 15.4.
 Under no circumstances does the Company bear responsibility for the consequences of such risks listed above.

 16.1.
 The Client acknowledges that the Company has the right to introduce amendments to the provisions of these Regulations at any time, having given the Client written notification about the planned changes 3 (three) calendar days in advance.
 Such amendments shall come into force and are binding for the Client on the date specified in the notification.
+Moreover, the PAMM agreement validity period is subject to automated renewal upon expiration, except if client submits a written notice of his will not to renew the agreement.

 16.2.
 Should one or more provisions of these Regulations become invalid, null and void for any reason, it shall not affect the validity of any other provision hereof which will continue to be binding.